MihaMarkic/Righthand.Navigation/README.md

 Goal of this project is to create a cross platform lightweight navigation library primarily, but not limited to, mobile devices.

+## Features

+* Navigation at MVVM level
+* History view models are persisted during runtime
+* Results from next page can be retrieved when it navigates back
+* Navigate back explicitly
+* Clearing navigation stack

 ## Samples

 Sample is for Android and iOS and share common base (MVVM).